 As per notification issued by Ministry of Corporate Affairs dated January 22, 2021, where a company spends an amount in excess of requirement provided under sub-section (5) of section 135, such excess amount may be set off against the requirement to spend under sub-section (5) of section 135 up to immediate succeeding three financial years.

-b) The Company has a defined benefit gratuity plan (funded) and is governed by the Payment of Gratuity Act, 1972.
-Under the Act, every employee who has completed at least five year of service is entitled to gratuity benefits on departure at 15 days salary (last drawn salary) for each completed years of service.
+b) The Company has a defined benefit gratuity plan (funded) in accordance with the provisions of the Code on Social Security, 2020.
+Under the Code, employees who has completed at least five year of service is entitled to gratuity benefits on departure at 15 days salary (last drawn salary) for each completed years of service.
 The scheme is funded with Life Insurance Corporation of India (LIC) in form of a qualifying insurance policy with effect from September 01, 2010 for future payment of gratuity to the employees.

 Each year, the management reviews the level of funding in the gratuity fund.
 Such review includes the asset - liability matching strategy.
 The management decides its contribution based on the results of this review.
 The management aims to keep annual contributions relatively stable at a level such that no plan deficits (based on valuation performed) will arise.